Male breast cancer survivor shares story hoping to raise awareness

 “I was like why me,” said Foulston.

-Foulston is one of the less than 1 percent of men who develop breast cancer.
+Foulston is one of the less than 1% of men who develop breast cancer.

 He had a mastectomy to remove his left breast and three rounds of chemotherapy.
 He and doctors believe his family history may have played a part.

 Family history is one of the risk factors for male breast cancer.
-About 1 out of 5 men with breast cancer have a close relative, male or female, with the disease, according to the American Cancer Society.
+About one out of five men with breast cancer have a close relative, male or female, with the disease, according to the American Cancer Society.

 Men who inherit the defective BRCA2 gene have an increased risk.
 After his diagnoses, Foulston’s doctors tested him for it but he did not have it.